jitsi/jitsi-videobridge/doc/bundle.md

 ```

 ## Response from jitsi-videobridge:
-Transport elements are not included for bundled channels, but are instead placed in "channel-bundle" child elements of "confrence".
+Transport elements are not included for bundled channels, but are instead placed in "channel-bundle" child elements of "conference".

 ```
 <conference xmlns=" http://jitsi.org/protocol/colibri" id="16c43f4c4d3b658">